Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 MSX-DOS is the only official disk operating system for MSX computers.
 The last version, labeled 2.31, appeared in 1990 accompanying MSX Turbo-R computers.

-MSX-DOS was developed in a time in which the only option for massive storage in MSX computers was the floppy disk, and when used as a "floppy disk only operating system" MSX-DOS works indeed just fine.
-Over the years, however, more modern massive storage options have appeared in the form of amateur-made hardware -- from the early 90's SCSI and IDE hard disk controllers to today's multimedia card readers.
+MSX-DOS was developed in a time in which the only option for mass storage in MSX computers was the floppy disk, and when used as a "floppy disk only operating system" MSX-DOS works indeed just fine.
+Over the years, however, more modern mass storage options have appeared in the form of amateur-made hardware -- from the early 90's SCSI and IDE hard disk controllers to today's multimedia card readers.
 MSX-DOS has been used to manage these devices, but not without some problems:

 *  MSX-DOS handles sector numbers as 16 bit entities, and the only filesystem it supports is FAT12.
 This limits the size of a single filesystem volume to 32MB.
 Unofficial patches have been developed to add support for the FAT16 filesystem.

-*  The actual device driver (the code that interacts with the massive storage controller hardware) is embedded within the operating system kernel ROM, present in computers with built-in floppy disk drives and in external floppy disk controllers.
+*  The actual device driver (the code that interacts with the mass storage controller hardware) is embedded within the operating system kernel ROM, present in computers with built-in floppy disk drives and in external floppy disk controllers.
 There is no officially documented way to embed a custom device driver within the kernel ROM; developers of custom storage controller hardware have to reverse-engineer the kernel code in order to embed a custom driver.

 *  There is a fixed direct, one-to-one correspondence between the drive letters as seen by the user and the device units exposed by the device driver API.
 For example, in order to access drive A:, MSX-DOS asks the driver to access its first device; while the second device is queried when accessing drive B:.
 This is OK for floppy disks, but when using more complex devices that have one or more partitions, it is up to the driver (and usually also to external tools made by the driver developer) to manage the drive to device and partition assignment.